Magnesium - the miracle mineral

 So how can I get more magnesium through my diet?

 Eat your greens!
-No, but seriously, at the centre of the chlorophyll molecule is magnesium and seeing as chlorophyll is found in anything green, green vegetables are one of the best sources of magnesium.
-Not only is magnesium found in green foods but also in pulses such as black beans and soybeans especially Tempeh (fermented soybeans).
+No but seriously, at the centre of the chlorophyll molecule is magnesium and seeing as chlorophyll is found in anything green, green vegetables are one of the best sources of magnesium.
+Not only is magnesium found in green foods but also in pulses such as black beans and soy beans especially Tempeh (fermented soy beans).
 Seeds such as sunflower, sesame and pumpkin seeds contain high amounts of magnesium.
 The best way to get your daily intake of magnesium is through your diet with organic food.
-However, if this is not possible a good quality food supplement with no binders or fillers such as Viridian is a great second option.
+However if this is not possible a good quality food supplement with no binders or fillers such as Viridian is a great second option.

-Not only can you get Magnesium through food but you can also get it through having a relaxing bath with Epsom salts.
+Not only can you get Magnesium through food but you can also get it though having a relaxing bath with Epsom salts.
 The salts contain Magnesium sulphate and research has shown that you can absorb magnesium transdermally (through your skin) by soaking in a bath of Epsom salts for at least 20 minutes.
 Perfect too for a great night’s sleep!